Committed Philadelphia Injury Firm with Proven Trial Results

 Proving these elements is key to winning your case.
 Not everyone can take a case to court and win trials.
 Our Philadelphia birth injury lawyer is trial-ready.
 If you want to win your case, call our law firm today!

-How Long Can I File a Claim for Birth Injuries in Philadelphia?
+How Long Do I Have to File a Birth Injury Case in Pennsylvania?

 Each state has its regulations and limitations regarding birth injury claims.
 In Pennsylvania, the statute of limitations is two years from the date of injury.